jr-oszik/mojito_qb-zombies/qb-zombies/README.md

 ## How install
 1. Download the github repository
 2. Drop the files in your [resource] folder
-3. Don't forget add ensure esx_zombiesystem in your server.cfg file
+3. Don't forget add `ensure qb-zombies` in your server.cfg file
 4. Configure to your liking

 ## Screenshots